Bautista Álvarez

-Bautista Goyel Álvarez Domínguez (1933 – 16 September 2017) was a Spanish Galician nationalist politician and historian.
+Bautista Goyel Álvarez Domínguez (1933 – 16 September 2017) was a Galician nationalist politician and historian.
 He was born in San Amaro, Spain. Álvarez, who was a founding member of the Galician People's Union in 1964, also served as the Galician political party's President from 1964 through 1977.

 Álvarez died of a heart attack on 16 September 2017 at his sister's home in Beariz, Spain at the age of 84.